CiscoDevNet/appdynamics-eks-blueprints-addon/docs/MANUAL_STEPS_FOR_INSTALLING_THE_APPDYNAMICS_ADDON.md

 ## Get Started

-To configure the FSO Lab workshop environments, the first step is to set-up your development environment by installing the needed software.
+To configure the Cisco Observability Platform Lab workshop environments, the first step is to set-up your development environment by installing the needed software.

 ### Prerequisites